byronwall/excel-vba-book/book/09-The-Application-object/09-02 Controlling-calculations.md

 - Usability.
 There are some situations where you are interacting with calculations and need to prevent the normal behavior.
 The most common is when you add Workbook events like `Change`.
 - Profiling.
 If you are building a code profiler (i.e. a tool that tracks execution time of your code) you must control calculations in order to get the tracking right.

-We'll get back to the applciations, but it's also worht hittin gthe high points on how you can control the calculatiojn.
+We'll get back to the applciations, but it's also worht hittin gthe high points on how you can control the calculation.
 THe main knobs:

 - Disable application wide
 - Disable for a Worksheet